 Course Open to: Degree Students

 Open to: All university undergraduate degree students.
 Pre-requisite(s): first-year university writing course and at least two prior history or methods course in art, media, film, or visual culture.
+This course counts toward the Gender Studies minor.
 One of these courses should be 3000-level.